amundsen-io/amundsendatabuilder/README.md

 If you wish to exclude top-level projects from being loaded, specify their names in the `tableau_excluded_projects` list and workbooks from any of those projects will not be indexed.

 Tableau's concept of "owners" does not map cleanly into Amundsen's understanding of owners, as the owner of a Tableau workbook is simply whoever updated it last, even if they made a very small change.
-This can prove problematic in determining the true point of contact for a wokrbook, so it's simply omitted for now.
+This can prove problematic in determining the true point of contact for a workbook, so it's simply omitted for now.
 Similarly, the hierachy of `dashboard/query/chart` in Amundsen does not map into Tableau, where `charts` have only an optional relation to queries and vice versa.
 For these reasons, there are not extractors for either entity.

 The Tableau Metadata API also does not support usage or execution statistics, so there are no extractors for these entities either.